North Vietnam: Top 9 Places to Visit

 The vast and beautiful North of Vietnam is home to a wide range of dramatic scenery, ethnic villages and tranquil destinations.
-With destinations ranging from the jaw-dropping inland Ha Giang, bustling streets of Hanoi and coastal islands of Lan Ha Bay, the north has an experience for all.
+With destinations ranging from jaw-dropping inland Ha Giang to the bustling streets of Hanoi (check out our favourite itinerary) and the coastal islands of Lan Ha Bay, the north has an experience for all.

 North Vietnam experiences four seasons, unlike the all year heat of the south.
 As a result, the scenery in the north is made up of lush green jungles, rolling mountain ranges, leafy green streets, and seasonal destinations.
 The best times of year to visit North Vietnam are the months of April to June and September to November.
 During these periods the north experiences its lowest rainfall and most moderate temperatures.